ArchMage8/GameSEED-Project/Assets/Obsidian/GameSEED Project 2024/Game/Design/Puzzle Mechanics.md

 Planter box:
 - Plants seed
 - Grows weapons overnight/day
-- Some planter boxes can only grow weapons at a certain time of day
+- ~~Some planter boxes can only grow weapons at a certain time of day~~
-- Weapons grow based off the seed or the planter?
+- ~~Weapons grow based off the seed or the planter?~~ The seed
--
+- Players will get an infinite seed of the weapons, they get to choose where and when to plant those weapon seeds.